LRF Research Grant Programs

 LRF’s unique commitment to young investigators enables the Foundation to support science.
 The LRF Postdoctoral Fellowship Grants are designed to support PhD fellows who have completed less than five years of postdoctoral work and MD fellows who have completed two to five years of fellowship work.

 Areas of research may include, but are not limited to, etiology, immunology, genetics, therapies and transplantation.
 Typically, young investigator grants focus on basic science, which paves the way for scientific advancements and discoveries across a wide-range of cancers and diseases.
-The LRF Postdoctoral Fellowship provides a total of $105,000 to grantees over two years.
+The LRF Postdoctoral Fellowship provides a total of $195,000 to grantees over three years.
 These grants from LRF provide the seed money necessary for young investigators, early in their careers, to be able to dedicate their time and talents to studying lymphoma.
 Many grantees credit this program with solidifying their careers in lymphoma research.

 CAREER DEVELOPMENT AWARD